-Deputy speaker misinterpreting standing orders – Ablakwa
+Deputy Speaker misinterpreting standing orders – Ablakwa

 Ablakwa says order 191 speaks about bills, not motions

-North Tongu MP Samuel Okudzeto Ablakwa has said that the first duty speaker of parliament is misinterpreting the standing orders of the house with regards to his position on setting up special committees.
+North Tongu MP Samuel Okudzeto Ablakwa has said that the first deputy speaker of parliament is misinterpreting the standing orders of the house with regards to his position on setting up special committees.

-According to Okudzeto, Joseph Osei-Owusu’s interpretation implies that the house of parliament can no longer set up committees to look into issues of national interests.
+According to Okudzeto, Joseph Osei-Owusu’s interpretation implies that the house of parliament can no longer set up committees to look into issues of national interest.

 Osei-Owusu dismissed a motion by the minority caucus to set up a special committee to probe Ghana’s COVID-19 expenditure, saying that there are committees of parliament that can conduct the inquiry.